Skip to main content

 ▶ Link to Query Templates (NFT)

-In this session, we will query the list of Fungible Assets held by a specific account.
+In this session, you will query the list of Fungible Assets held by a specific account.
 Copy the query below and use it in the steps that follow.

 query FA_Balances {